MyTDT-Mysoft/FreebasicNDS/Compatibility.md

 and allowing for the compiler to do the best optimization and dead code detection as possible.

-That said you have **#define**'s to enable or disable certain possibilities that are not commonly used (or much viable on NDS), later with the creationg of the *fbcDS* binary wrapper, those will have compiler switch options, but they will translate to the same defines anyway.
+That said you have **#define**'s to enable or disable certain possibilities that are not commonly used (or much viable on NDS), later with the creation of the *fbcDS* binary wrapper, those will have compiler switch options, but they will translate to the same defines anyway.

 the script that creates a new project copies a CrossConfig.bi file that set the default state of those, as well include the runtime library and gfx library "modules" (**fblib.bas** and **fbgfx.bas**),